qingxuantang/4to1-planner/README.md

 ### 🎨 Design Philosophy

-The 4to1 system uses a **4-color progression** that corresponds to time horizons:
+The 4To1 Method uses a **4-color progression** that corresponds to time horizons:

 - **Vision Blue** 🔵 - 4 Years (Strategic thinking)
 - **Growth Green** 🟢 - 3 Months (Milestones)